Ed's Easy Diner

 Ed's Easy Diner is a casual restaurant chain based in the United Kingdom selling 1950s American diner style items.

 History

 The first Ed's Easy Diner was opened by Barry Margolis in London's Soho in 1987.
+This outlet permanently closed in January 2019 and was subsequently converted into a Slim Chickens.
 In 2008, there were just three diners, all situated in London.
 As of April 2014, Ed's Easy Diner had 24 outlets, and by September 2016 they had 59.
 In October 2016, the struggling company experienced poor sales and over-expansion, and was purchased by Boparan Restaurant Holdings after it collapsed into administration.
 It is now a trading division of Boparan's Giraffe Restaurants.